burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * Use local variables to expose independent computations.
 * You should decide what to use for function calculation or table of precomputed values.
 * You can make several (independent) passes over a data structure or one combined pass.
-* Dense operations or operation that exploits sparsity.
+* Dense operations or operations that exploit sparsity.

 These principles have been taken from a course [12] at Cornell University.